aabbtree77/twinpeekz2/README.md

-> “Everything is an object.
-However, objects aren't everything.”
+> “If you have wings, why not fly?”
+> - Nymphomaniac Vol. 1

 ## Introduction

-I successfully rewrote [this real time volumetric light rendering Go code](https://github.com/aabbtree77/twinpeekz) in Nim.
+If you don't really need a GC and all the pain is going to be OpenGL anyway, then why use it?
+This is a rewrite of [the Go code](https://github.com/aabbtree77/twinpeekz) in Nim.

 <table align="center">
     <tr>